iamtron01/ListScrubber/README.md

 # ListScrubber
-Proof of concept appliation for scrubbing do not call lists.
+Proof of concept application for scrubbing do not call lists.